 Filing a Lawsuit in Michigan for a Harmful Child Product

 In order to file a dangerous toy lawsuit in Michigan, the plaintiff must comply with the statute of limitations governing their specific claim.
-Michigan Compiled Laws § 600.5805 states that the general statutory deadline for products liability claims is three years from the injury.
+Michigan Compiled Laws § 600.5805 states that the general statutory deadline for product liability claims is three years from the injury.
 However, this deadline is extended for injuries suffered by children.

 When a minor is injured, they usually have up to 12 months after they turn 18 to start a civil claim.
 If a lawsuit is not started by the applicable statutory deadline, the claimant’s right to compensation may be lost.